Unpopularity Factor in the Marriage and Roommates Problems: Introduction

 \subsection{Our Contribution}

 The algorithm of Bir\'{o} et al. \cite{biro} determines whether a given matching $M$ is popular and also simultaneously computes the unpopularity margin of $M$, hence we currently have an algorithm to compute an unpopularity margin of a given matching in $O(m\sqrt{n}\log n)$ time for \textsc{rp} and in $O(m\sqrt{n})$ time for \textsc{mp}.
-However, there is currently no efficient algorithm to compute an unpopularity factor of a given matching in \textsc{mp} and \textsc{rp}.
+However, there is currently no efficient algorithm to compute an unpopularity factor of a given matching in \textsc{mp} or \textsc{rp}.

-In this paper, we develop an algorithm to compute the unpopularity factor of a given matching, using a similar idea to \cite{biro}.
+In this paper, by employing an auxiliary graph similar to the one in \cite{biro}, we develop an algorithm to compute the unpopularity factor of a given matching.
 The algorithm runs in $O(m\sqrt{n}\log^2 n)$ time for \textsc{rp} and in $O(m\sqrt{n}\log n)$ time for \textsc{mp}.
 We also generalize the notion of unpopularity factor to the weighted setting where people are given different voting weights, and show that our algorithm can be slightly modified to support that setting with the same running time.